Zetzher/Github-Native/README.md

 ![Content-Bio](src/assets/imgReadme/profile-first.png)
 ![Content-Bio](src/assets/imgReadme/profile-second.png)

-A Github Profile can have url links as twitter or a personal website, this information is being displayed if the API have it, normally it does but if pay attention at other profiles, you will check that they have an email and the API does not provide that information.
+A Github Profile can have url links as twitter or a personal website, this information is being displayed if the API have it, normally it does but if you pay attention at other profiles, you will check that they have an email and the API does not provide that information.

 #### :clubs: Second: